- Consultation on Post-16 Travel Arrangements 2022-23

-Financial support is available for students living in low income households.
-Either the student or a member of their household are in receipt of one of the following qualifying benefits –
+Financial support is available for students living in low income households if either the student or a member of their household are in receipt of one of the following qualifying benefits:

 - Income Support

 - Income Based Job Seekers Allowance